LeeAnnEditor/o365hq/blog/Dynamics 365 Sales.md

 ![](https://o365hq.com/images/538.png)

 Dynamics 365 can also surface suggested products for cross-sell.
-To speed different kinds of requests, it is possible to add a chat bot to handle special requests.
+To speed up different kinds of requests, it is possible to add a chat bot to handle special requests.
 This bot can be created using the Microsoft Bot Framework, a set of tools and APIs for creating intelligent chat bots.
 With some additional coding, you can extend this bot to take